In this article

 EDI payments are a great option for securing payment data.
 However, they make more sense for large businesses that handle several documents during the payment and invoice reconciliation process.

-If your business sends less complex data, such as payee and payer information along with invoice and PO details, virtual credit cards are a much better option.
-Here's how they help.
+If your business sends less complex data, like payee and payer information along with invoice and PO details, virtual credit cards are a much better option.

-EDI payments automate tasks in invoice approval processes but don’t help you integrate them with your expense policies.
+• Digitized expense policies: EDI payments automate tasks in invoice approval processes but don’t help you integrate them with your expense policies.
 For instance, you may incur duplicate spending thanks to employees subscribing to similar apps.
+Virtual cards help you streamline expense analysis and automate approvals, by automating multi-level approval workflows and digitizing your expense policies.

 EDI payments are a great way of keeping payment data secure and eliminating manual processes in the payment approval workflow.

-If your business is dealing with simple transaction data, though, virtual cards may be a better option.
-Learn how Ramp’s virtual cards can simplify your expense management and keep your payment data secure.
+If your business deals with simple transaction data, though, virtual cards may be a better option.
+Ramp’s virtual cards simplify your expense management and keep your payment data secure.

 Try Ramp for free